Unveiling Them

 Fungi are micro-organisms and larger, carbon scavengers: associated copper dependent enzymes, larger than bacteria, cell protectant that removes compounds of MMPs and associated harmful gases – carbon, nitrogen, excess oxygen & imbalanced hydrogen.

 Organisms become destructive (pathogenic) in an environment of low copper and MMPs, indicated in metabolite production.
+Metabolites gravely damage tissue and organs.
 Metabolites are the result of failed attempts by the body to completely neutralize and remove MMPs and compounds, due to low copper status.
-(Examples: serotonin & histamine) Metabolites gravely damage tissue and organs.
+(Examples: serotonin & histamine)

 Swine organisms are virulent in humans: swine bacteria & fungi in humans accelerate copper depletion and metabolite production, quickly destroying tissue and organs.
 Swine viruses destroy tissue and organs by accelerating cell replication – assembly of surrounding (accumulated) MMPs into host cells.
-Reptile organisms are even more destructive, stimulating the release of massive amounts of fatal metabolites (rubber & plastic MMPs) and heparin (glass MMP), damaging all the organs as indicated in sepsis.

 Infection and Disease: ‘infection’ occurs when MMPs stick (bind/adhere) to tissue and organs.
 ‘Diseases’ are symptoms of infection, not the cause.